Almaz Ayana: 2017: 10,000 m gold and 5000 m silver at the London World Championships

-2018–2022: Injuries, motherhood and comeback
+2018–present: Injuries, motherhood and comeback

-The Ethiopian distance running star took three years off due to injury problems and pregnancy.
-Almaz started competing again from April 2022.
+The Ethiopian distance running star took almost three years off due to injury problems and pregnancy.
+Her only race during this time was at the 2019 Prefontaine Classic where she placed 18th over 3,000 m in a time of 8:57.16.
+Almaz started regularly competing again from April 2022.

+Almaz made her return to the track at the 2022 FBK Games in Hengelo, placing seventh over the 10,000 m in 30:48.48.
+She also placed sixth over 5,000 m at the Oslo Diamond League in 14:32.17.

-On 16 October 2022, she made the fastest ever women's marathon debut of 2:17:20 at the Amsterdam Marathon to win the race and defeat her old-time rival Genzebe Dibaba by 45 seconds.
-Almaz set a course record by almost 40 seconds, Dutch all-comers' record (best performance on country's soil) and the seventh-best time in history.
+On 16 October 2022, the 30-year-old made the fastest ever women's marathon debut of 2:17:20 at the Amsterdam Marathon to win the race and defeat her old-time rival Genzebe Dibaba by 45 seconds.
+Almaz beat the course record by almost 40 seconds, setting a Dutch all-comers' record (best performance on country's soil) and putting her seventh on the world all-time list at the time.

+In 2023, Almaz opened her season by winning the Lisbon Half Marathon in a course record of 1:05:30.
+On 17 September, Almaz competed over the 10 mile distance for the first time by placing third at the Dam tot Damloop in Zaandam in 52:23.
+She set a new personal best for the marathon of 2:16:20 in finishing second behind Worknesh Degefa at the Valencia Marathon.